Some Frequently Asked Questions

 - Q: Is PawSense patented?

-- A: PawSense is sufficiently useful, novel, and unobvious that we can patent it.
+A: PawSense is sufficiently useful, novel, and unobvious to have achieved eligibility for a patent.
 We have already filed some of the paperwork to get a patent, and will keep this page updated as the situation develops.

 - Q: What about "BabySense?"
 Babies abuse computer keyboards too!